mdn/yari/docs/kumascript/README.md

 context on the current document that KumaScript makes available to templates as
 variables:

-- `env.path`
-  - : The path to the current MDN document
+- `env.path` - The path to the current MDN document
-- `env.url`
-  - : The full URL to the current MDN document
+- `env.url` - The full URL to the current MDN document
-- `env.id`
-  - : A short, unique ID for the current MDN document
+- `env.id` - A short, unique ID for the current MDN document
-- `env.files`
-  - : An array of the files attached to the current MDN document; each object in the array is as described under [File objects](#file-objects) below
+- `env.files` - An array of the files attached to the current MDN document; each object in the array is as described under [File objects](#file-objects) below
-- `env.review_tags`
-  - : An array of the review tags on the article ("technical", "editorial", etc.)
+- `env.review_tags` - An array of the review tags on the article ("technical", "editorial", etc.)
-- `env.locale`
-  - : The locale of the current MDN document
+- `env.locale` - The locale of the current MDN document
-- `env.title`
-  - : The title of the current MDN document
+- `env.title` - The title of the current MDN document
-- `env.slug`
-  - : The URL slug of the current MDN document
+- `env.slug` - The URL slug of the current MDN document
-- `env.tags`
-  - : An array list of tag names for the current MDN document
+- `env.tags` - An array list of tag names for the current MDN document
-- `env.modified`
-  - : Last modified timestamp for the current MDN document
+- `env.modified` - Last modified timestamp for the current MDN document
-- `env.cache_control`
-  - : `Cache-Control` header sent in the request for the current MDN document, useful in deciding whether to invalidate caches
+- `env.cache_control` - The `Cache-Control` header sent in the request for the current MDN document, useful in deciding whether to invalidate caches

 #### File objects

 Each file object has the following fields:

-- `title`
-  - : The attachment's title
+- `title` - The attachment's title
-- `description`
-  - : A textual description of the current revision of the file
+- `description` - A textual description of the current revision of the file
-- `filename`
-  - : The file's name
+- `filename` - The file's name
-- `size`
-  - : The size of the file in bytes
+- `size` - The size of the file in bytes
-- `author`
-  - : The username of the person who uploaded the file
+- `author` - The username of the person who uploaded the file
-- `mime`
-  - : The MIME type of the file
+- `mime` - The MIME type of the file
-- `url`
-  - : The URL at which the file can be found
+- `url` - The URL at which the file can be found

 ### Working with tags